- What Are Growth Stocks?

 - High switching costs: Switching costs are what consumers pay—in dollars, time, and effort—to switch from one supplier to another.
 Take Shopify, for instance.
 Once a business starts using Shopify for its online operations, it becomes a major hassle to switch to one of Shopify’s competitors.

 - Low-cost producers: Low-cost producers take items that consumers are unlikely to cut out—like bread or toothpaste—and produce them at a lower cost than similar companies.
 They might have a better way of making an item, or produce the item at such a large scale, they can afford to sell them at lower prices.
 Walmart and Aldi are good examples of low-cost producers.

 3. Look for niche markets

 The best growth stock companies emerge in uncharted markets where they have ample room to grow.
-Over time these companies dominate their niche, until they emerge into the broader market.
+Over time, these companies dominate their niche, until they merge into the broader market.

-If you notice a company that sells one product or service so well that they have a loyal customer base, take notice—you may have found your growth stock company.
+If you notice a company that sells one product or service so well that they have a loyal ad growing customer base, take notice—you may have found your growth stock company.

 Should You Invest in Growth Stocks?

-If you’re okay waiting for a growth stock company to reach its full potential, if you’re comfortable with growth stock being sensitive to price swings, then growth stock investing might be right for you.
+If you’re okay waiting for a growth stock company to reach its full potential, and if you’re comfortable with growth stocks being sensitive to price swings, then growth stock investing might be right for you.